-Starting up a journal is a wonderful way to create a safe space for self-reflection.
+Starting a journal is a wonderful way to create a safe space for reflection.
 You can see it as a sacred time to be completely vulnerable while gently honoring your shadow.

 We teamed up with a journaling expert and founder of Prophsee®, Ana Juma, to bring out the best tips on how to start and advance your shadow work journaling practice.

 Grab a pen and some paper, and learn how to pour more light into the dark side of your being.